microsoft/pdb-rs/docs/pdb/primitive_types.md

 primitive types.

-Primitive types are identified by `TypeIndex` values that are less than the `type_index_begin` value defined in the TPI Stream Header.
-In practice, `type_index_begin` is always equal to 4096, and many values below 4096 are already assigned meanings by CodeView, so it is unlikely that `type_index_begin` will have a lower value in the future.
+Primitive types are identified by `TypeIndex` values that are less than the `type_index_begin` value defined in the TPI Stream Header. `type_index_begin` is required to be at least 4096, so all `TypeIndex` values that are less than 4096 are primitive types.

 The `TypeIndex` value for primitive types is composed of the following bit fields.
 Because primitive types are in the reserved range of 0-4095, the